codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 In the branch drop down you can also choose the option **DYNAMIC**.
 This will use the same branch as the one mentioned in the trigger event.
 If for example your pipeline is triggered by a commit in the `staging` branch of the source code, the pipeline definition will also be loaded from the `staging` branch of the git repository that contains the `codefresh.yml` file.

-This allows you to have complex pipeline definitions per branch but you have to be careful to match Git branch names between the repository that holds the source code and the repository that holds the pipeline definition.
+This allows you to have complex pipeline definitions per branch, but you have to be careful to match Git branch names between the repository that holds the source code and the repository that holds the pipeline definition.
 It is much easier to pick a specific branch for the pipeline definitions that will always be the same.

 It is also possible to switch the header to *Use YAML from URL*.
-This will allow you to load a codefresh yaml from any public URL.
-Notice that a raw URL is needed in the case of github.
-As an example instead of using `https://github.com/codefresh-contrib/example-voting-app/blob/master/codefresh.yml` you should enter `https://raw.githubusercontent.com/codefresh-contrib/example-voting-app/master/codefresh.yml`
+This will allow you to load a Codefresh yaml from any public URL.
+Notice that a raw URL is needed in the case of GitHub.
+As an example, instead of using `https://github.com/codefresh-contrib/example-voting-app/blob/master/codefresh.yml` you should enter `https://raw.githubusercontent.com/codefresh-contrib/example-voting-app/master/codefresh.yml`

 ## Pipeline settings